Positioning (marketing): Origins

 The positioning concept continues to evolve.
 Traditionally called product positioning, the concept was limited due to its focus on the product alone.
 In addition to the previous focus on the product, positioning now includes building a brand's reputation and competitive standing.
 John P. Maggard notes that positioning provides planners with a valuable conceptual vehicle for the implementation of more meaningful and productive marketing strategies.
 Many branding practitioners make positioning a part of brand strategy and even label it as "brand positioning".
-However, in the book Get to Aha!
-Discover Your Positioning DNA and Dominate Your Competition, Andy Cunningham proposes that branding is actually "derived from positioning; it is the emotional expression of positioning.
-Branding is the yang to positioning's yin, and when both pieces come together, you have a sense of the company's identity as a whole".